akshell/docs/ref/ak/rest.rst

 The library provides these serve decorators:

+.. function:: serve.protectingFromICAR(func)

+   Protect the application from illegal cross-application requests.
+This decorator blocks all cross-application request which were not marked as legal, i.e., have a false ``request.legal`` property.

 .. function:: serve.protectingFromCSRF(func)

-   This decorator protects your application from CSRF attacks.
+   Protect the application from CSRF attacks.
 See :ref:`csrf` for details.

 .. function:: serve.catchingHttpError(func)